Girl in the Rearview Mirror

 A twisty, page-turning thriller, Girl in the Rearview Mirror by Kelsey Rae Dimberg is a story about privilege and power, family and obligation, ambition and complicity, and the pull of the past on the present.
-Perfect for fans of Jane Harper, Megan Abbott, Attica Locke and Laura Lippman.
+Perfect for fans of Jane Harper, Megan Abbott and Chris Hammer's Scrublands.

 Desperate to put her past in the rearview mirror, Finn Hunt leaves the Midwest for Phoenix, Arizona, where no one knows her story.